libjohn/blogdown-libjohn/content/presentation/r-api.md

 In this Hand's on presentation given to the
-[Research Computing Symposium (2017)](https://rc.duke.edu/symposium-2017/), partipants use R to gather movie data from the OMDB API.
+[Research Computing Symposium (2017)](https://rc.duke.edu/symposium-2017/), participants use R to gather movie data from the OMDB API.
 In part 2, participants access the API of Fire and Ice.

 #### Additional Resources